Raku/ecosystem/README.md

   installer, or even *an* installer.
 It might be used for other things, such as rendering the list at http://modules.raku.org

+# Adding a module

-To add a new module to the ecosystem, add the URL of the module's raw META.info file to the META.list file here in the ecosystem.
+To add a new module to the ecosystem, add the URL of the module's raw `META6.json` file to the `META.list` file here in the ecosystem.
 Since the updates to the ecosystem are announced in the #raku IRC channel, it is helpful if you include the HTTP URL to your repo in your commit message so others could easily view your new module, e.g.:

     git commit -m 'Add FooBar to ecosystem' -m 'See https://github.com/foobar/FooBar'

-So there you go.
-It probably bears repeating that all of this is quite temporary; something to sustain us until we can hook up with CPAN goodness in some more long-term way.

-Have a nice day.

 ### Common Errors

-Some of these issues commonly occur.
-Be sure to check your distro:
+Be sure to check your distro to avoid these common issues:

-#### META File
+#### META6.json

-* The correct META file's name is `META6.json`
+* The correct filename is `META6.json`.
 * Check that your META file contains valid JSON.
 To do so, you can use an online service, such as [JSON Lint](http://jsonlint.com/).
-* Ensure you have a [`provides` section](http://design.raku.org/S22.html#provides) that lists all the modules in your distribution, with correct filenames, otherwise your module will not be installable.
+* Ensure you have a `provides` section that lists all the modules in your distribution, with correct filenames, otherwise your module will not be installable.

+For more information on the `META6.json` specification, see https://docs.raku.org/language/modules

-There is a module [Test::META](https://github.com/jonathanstowe/Test-META) that can help you detect some, but not all, of the common problems people have with the META files.
+There is a module [Test::META](https://github.com/jonathanstowe/Test-META) that can help you detect some, but not all, of the common problems people have with `META6.json` files.

 # Generated File

 After the META.list file is processed, the list of modules is available at [http://ecosystem-api.p6c.org/projects.json](http://ecosystem-api.p6c.org/projects.json) and any errors encountered during processing at [http://ecosystem-api.p6c.org/errors.json](http://ecosystem-api.p6c.org/errors.json).
 If your